dj-nitehawk/MongoDB.Entities/Documentation/wiki/Queries-Distinct.md

 you can get a list of unique values for a given property of an entity with the `Distinct<T,TProperty>()` method of the `DB` entrypoint.

 `T` is the type of entity you want to query.
-`TProperty` is the type of the property whos unique values you want returned.
+`TProperty` is the type of property whose unique values you want returned.

 ### Get a list of all distinct values
 ```csharp